typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 ### Span Elements

-Most span elements are either @:ref(SpanContainers) or @:ref(TextContainers), but a few are neither:
+Most span elements are either [SpanContainers] or [TextContainers], but a few are neither:

 * The `Image` element is a `Span` element that points to an image resource which may be internal or external.
   It supports optional size and title attributes.